 Mitrany, David (1930) The Land and the Peasant in Rumania; the War and Agrarian Reform (1917–21) (Carnegie Endowment for International Peace, Economic and Social History of the World War) Oxford University Press

-Mitrany, David (1951) Communism and the Peasants, Annals of the American Academy of Political and Social Science, Vol. 276, July; Progress, London, Vol. 42, No. 233, Winter.
+Mitrany, David (1951) Communism and the Peasants, Annals of the American Academy of Political and Social Science 276, July; Progress, London, 42(233), Winter.

 Mitrany, David (1951) Marx against the Peasant: A Study in Social Dogmatism, London, Weidenfeld & Nicolson.
 2nd edition, with new Introduction, Collier Books, 1961